neilmispelaar/canada-campaign-page/README.md

 * [WET Campaign Page Example 2](http://wet-boew.github.io/themes-dist/GCWeb/campaign2-en.html)

-### Global Header and Footer
+### Template Variants

-There are two versions of the global header and footer that can be used when building a campaign page.
+There are two versions of the header and footer that can be used when building a campaign page.

 * Global Header and Footer
 * Reduced Header and Footer